giulioprinaricotti/9yearsoldgames/README.md

 ## 🏫 About

-Created during a collaborative coding session with the talented 4th grade students at **St. Francis International School, Rome** in **2025**.
+Created during a collaborative coding session with talented 4th grade students in **2025**.
 The games progress from simple clicking mechanics to complex 3D navigation, allowing students to experience different levels of interactive media.

 ## 🛠 Technical Details